8.2-kiloyear event: Identification

-Cooling event
+Cause

 The event may have been caused by a large meltwater pulse, which probably resulted from the final collapse of the Laurentide Ice Sheet of northeastern North America, most likely when the glacial lakes Ojibway and Agassiz suddenly drained into the North Atlantic Ocean.
 The same type of action produced the Missoula floods which formed the Channeled Scablands of the Columbia River basin.
 The meltwater pulse may have affected the North Atlantic thermohaline circulation, reducing northward heat transport in the Atlantic and causing significant North Atlantic cooling.
-The Atlantic meridional overturning circulation (AMOC) weakened by 55% or 62%.
+The resulting Atlantic meridional overturning circulation weakened by 55% to 62%.
 Estimates of the cooling vary and depend somewhat on the interpretation of the proxy data, but decreases of around 1 to 5 C-change have been reported.
-In Greenland, the event started at 8175 BP, and the cooling was 3.3 °C below the decadal average in less than 20 years.
-The coldest period lasted for about 60 years, and its total duration was about 150 years.
-The meltwater causation hypothesis is, however, considered to be speculation because of inconsistencies with its onset and an unknown region of impact.
+In Greenland, the event started at 8,175 BP, and the cooling was 3.3 °C below the decadal average in less than 20 years.
+The coldest period lasted for about 60 years, and its duration was about 150 years.
 Researchers suggest that the discharge was probably superimposed upon a longer episode of cooler climate lasting up to 600 years, and it was merely one contributing factor to the event as a whole.

 Further afield from the Laurentide Ice Sheet, some tropical records report a 3 C-change cooling, based on cores drilled into an ancient coral reef in Indonesia.
-The event also caused a global CO_{2} decline of about 25 ppm over about 300 years.
+The event caused a global CO_{2} decline of about 25 ppm over about 300 years.
 However, dating and interpretation of other tropical sites are more ambiguous than the North Atlantic sites.
-In addition, climate modeling shows that the amount of meltwater and the pathway of meltwater are both important in perturbing the North Atlantic thermohaline circulation.
+Climate modeling shows that the amount of meltwater and the pathway of meltwater are both important in perturbing the North Atlantic thermohaline circulation.